kamusiall/AWS-data-engineering-immesion-day-DMS/readme.md

 after setup of replication instance (https://catalog.us-east-1.prod.workshops.aws/workshops/976050cc-0606-4b23-b49f-ca7b8ac4b153/en-US/400/401/430-main-lab) it has been found that after some point RDS storage started to decrease rapidly.
-After checking options listed here: https://aws.amazon.com/premiumsupport/knowledge-center/diskfull-error-rds-postgresql/ Issue is likely due to 'Streaming read replica lag'.
+After checking options listed here: https://aws.amazon.com/premiumsupport/knowledge-center/diskfull-error-rds-postgresql/ Issue is likely due to 'Streaming read replica lag' causing no WAL consumption.

 In order to confirm this is an issue you can:
 1. check RDS instance metrics: "Transaction Logs Disk Usage" or "Free Storage Space"